Thursday, April 21

 Facts about Connecticut

-Did you know that Connecticut is the 5th state to join the union?
-Yes, that is right.
-Connecticut officially joined the union on January 9, 1788!
-Connecticut is located in the Northeastern corner of the United States.
-Connecticut is bordered by three (3) other states: Massachusetts, Rhode Island, and New York.
-Connecticut is the forty eighth (48th) largest state in the United States.
-Connecticut is one of the smallest states.
-There are about 3.6 million people living in Connecticut.
+Did you know that Connecticut was the fifth state to join the United States?
+That’s right!
+Connecticut officially became part of the union on January 9, 1788.
+It is located in the northeastern corner of the country and is bordered by three states: Massachusetts, Rhode Island, and New York.
+Connecticut is the forty-eighth largest state in the United States, making it one of the smallest states.
+Approximately 3.6 million people live in Connecticut.

 Facts about Connecticut: